 How Do I Subscribe?

-Send an email to: Jeanne Mejeur, NCSL's liaison to ASLCS
+Send an email to: Holly South, NCSL's liaison to ASLCS.

 In the body of the email message, please include your name, title, office/chamber, address, phone number and email address.

 That's all it takes.
-You will receive a welcome message that provides instructions on how to send email to the list.
+You'll receive a welcome message that provides instructions on how to send email to the list.
 It's a good idea to save those instructions.

-For more information about ASLCS, contact: Jeanne Mejeur, NCSL Liaison to ASLCS.
+For more information about ASLCS, contact: Holly South, NCSL Liaison to ASLCS.